lnbc1QWFyb24/create-coreln-app/README.md

 - Started on Polar, but ultimately had to move to Docker.

 ## Coming Soon:
-- Add functionality to edit existing prisms: add or remove members, change share amounts, etc.
+- Functionality to edit existing prisms: add or remove members, change share amounts, etc.
-- Add support for split payments to other BOLT 12 offers, LNURL, AMP, and Lightning Addresses.
+- Support for split payments to other BOLT 12 offers, LNURL, AMP, and Lightning Addresses.
-- Add different payout strategies, such as payment amount thresholds and time-based payouts.
+- Different payout strategies, such as payment amount thresholds and time-based payouts.

 ## Install Instructions: